-Events SS 2019 2530555 Asset Pricing 2 SWS Lecture (V) Uhrig-Homburg SS 2019 2530556 Übung zu Asset Pricing 1 SWS Practice (Ü) Uhrig-Homburg, Reichenbacher Exams WS 18/19 7900056 Asset Pricing Prüfung (PR) Uhrig-Homburg
+Events SS 2019 2530555 Asset Pricing 2 SWS Lecture (V) Uhrig-Homburg SS 2019 2530556 Übung zu Asset Pricing 1 SWS Practice (Ü) Uhrig-Homburg, Reichenbacher Exams SS 2019 7900110 Asset Pricing Prüfung (PR) Uhrig-Homburg

-The success control takes place in form of a written examination (75 min) during the semester break (according to §4(2), 1 SPO).
+The success control takes place in form of a written examination (75 min) during the semester break (according to \$4(2), 1 SPO).
 The examination is offered every semester and can be repeated at any regular examination date.

 A bonus can be acquired through successful participation in the practice.
-If the grade of the written examination is between 4.0 and 1.3, the bonus improves the grade by one grade level (0.3 or 0.4).
-The exact criteria for awarding a bonus will be announced at the beginning of the course.
+If the grade of the written examination is between 4.0 and 1.3, the bonus improves the grade by up to one grade level (0.3 or 0.4).
+Details will be announced in the lecture.